RAVI8054/YouTube/Backend/README.md

-# YouTube Clone - Backend
+# 🎬 YouTube Clone - Backend

-This is the backend of a YouTube clone, built with Node.js, Express, and MongoDB as part of a MERN stack capstone project.
-It provides a RESTful API for user authentication, channel management, video management, and comment handling, supporting the frontend React application.
+Backend for a YouTube-style app built with Node.js, Express, and MongoDB (MERN stack).
+It offers a RESTful API for authentication, channel/video management, and comments.

 ## Table of Contents